Holyrood Palace is the British Queen’s official residence in Scotland.

 Holyrood Park sees an equal number of tourists and locals.

-Some tourists prefer to explore Holyrood Park after they have seen the Palace while some others prefer to make it a separate activity.
+Some tourists prefer to explore Holyrood Park after seeing the Palace while others prefer to make it a separate activity.

 We list out a few things you can see and do at Holyrood Park –